CleverTap/go-apns-server/README.md

 A quick and dirty script to mock the new HTTP/2 interface to Apple's push gateway.
-Most requests to this server will return a successful response, however, some of them will return a "BadDeviceToken" and "Unregistered" from time to time.
+Most requests to this server will return a successful response, however, some of them will return a "BadDeviceToken" or an "Unregistered" from time to time.

-# Usage of go-apns-server
+# Usage
 ```
   -cert string
     	The path to the certificate (default "cert.pem")